Willy Wilson

-William Joel Ventenilla Wilson (born January 30, 1980) is a Filipino-American former professional basketball player who is currently an assistant coach for the Phoenix Pulse Fuel Masters of the Philippine Basketball Association (PBA).
+William Joel Ventenilla Wilson (born January 30, 1980) is a Filipino-American former professional basketball player who is currently the head coach for the Phoenix Fuel Masters of the Philippine Basketball Association (PBA).
 He played for four teams in the PBA.
 He spent his college years playing in De La Salle University before being drafted fifteenth overall by the Alaska Aces in the 2004 PBA draft.